 The Mind Spa at CAPS is a unique sanctuary for everyone in the OSU community where you can soothe your mind, body, and spirit.
 Come explore an experience like no other on campus.
 Relax privately in this quiet single-user space, unkink that stubborn muscle in the full body massage chair, center yourself in the meditation corner, use our guided relaxation software to find calmness, or sit by the therapy light on a rainy day.
 You do not need to be a CAPS client to use the Mind Spa - it's open to all OSU students, faculty, and staff at no charge.
 Learn more about what's offered in the Mind Spa.

 The Mind Spa is available on the 5th floor of Snell Hall Monday-Friday between 8:00am and 4:30pm (reduced hours during academic breaks and summer).
-Appointments can be scheduled for 30 minutes or 1 hour by calling 541-737-2131 or speaking with a CAPS receptionist at the front desk.
-Online scheduling is coming soon!
+Appointments can be scheduled for 30 minutes or 1 hour.
+Click here to schedule an appointment online.
+Appointments can also be made by calling 541-737-2131 or stopping by the CAPS front desk.

 Biofeedback is a technique that trains people to improve their health by controlling certain bodily processes that normally happen involuntarily, such as breathing, heart rate, blood pressure, muscle tension, and skin temperature.